Botanical Name: Morus nigra

 Growth Rate: Rapid.

 Pruning: Deciduous trees like mulberry trees are best pruned when the leaves are dormant.
 Late Fall or early Spring is the best time, whether your tree is fruit bearing or not.
-Pruning methods are best dictated by your purpose--whether to keep the tree a certain s
+Pruning methods are best dictated by your purpose--whether to keep the tree a certain size or shape, or just to tidy it up.

 Size: 1/2 inch.

 Comments: Juicy, black berries.
 Withstands drought and salt.
 Fruit is similar in size and shape to blackberries.
 Generally bears heavy, reliable crops.
 Very easy to grow, usually does well without any care.
-Foliage and unripe fruit may be poisonous.
 Hardy to -25 degrees F.

 Unable to ship to: AE AK GU HI PR